OCHA-DAP/hdx-python-api/README.md

     update_frequency = dataset.get_expected_update_frequency()

 The method below allows you to set the dataset's expected update frequency using one of the set frequencies above.
-(It also allows you to pass a number of days cast to a string, but this is discouraged.)
+(It also allows you to pass a number of days as a string or integer, but this is discouraged.)

     dataset.set_expected_update_frequency('UPDATE_FREQUENCY')

+A list of valid update frequencies can be found using:

+    Dataset.list_valid_update_frequencies()

 Transforming backwards and forwards between representations can be achieved with this function: